Buddha1996/AutoClicker_V1/README.md

 # AutoClicker_V1
 A simple clickbot where you define the number of loops in the first field, the number of wanted clicks in the second field the delay in "seconds" in the 3rd field.
-After that press start, click on the wanted positions and then press enter.
+After that press "start", click on the wanted positions and confirm every single position with enter.